Game of Tones: Plot

 Bitter and defeated, Fry leads the crew through the rest of his day, even up to his last two minutes at Applied Cryogenics, still with no satisfaction.
 Fry takes his place in front of the cryogenic tube, leaning back in his chair as the countdown to the New Year begins.
 In the final seconds as he falls back into the tube, he at last hears the four notes, followed by two additional, higher-pitched notes that he had not earlier recalled.
 Armed with this new information, Nixon leads the crew to a landing facility built to receive the alien craft.
 When it arrives and blasts out the four notes, Fry uses a keyboard to respond with the final two.
 The ship lands, and from it emerges Digby, Nibbler's personal chauffeur.

 Digby explains that on December 31, 1999, he had conducted Nibbler to Earth on his mission to ensure that Fry entered the cryo-tube.
 Accompanying Nibbler, Digby used a key fob, coincidentally at the very instant that Fry fell in, to remotely lock the spaceship.
 The fob, after all, was the source of the musical tones, the two additional notes being the acknowledgement from the ship.
 Mission accomplished, Digby and Nibbler became severely drunk at a local pub.
 Heading home, having forgotten where they had parked their ship, a drunken Digby dropped the fob, with keys attached, down a storm drain.
 Forced to take a cab back to their base on Vergon 6, Digby had later retrieved a spare set of keys, and has been traveling from one planet to another, broadcasting the security signal in an attempt to locate the "company car".
 Fry leads them to the roof of the Applied Cryogenics building, where the Nibblonian ship still rests, ransacked, with a dead battery.
 With Bender's help, Digby flies away.
 Nibbler thanks Fry, vowing to somehow repay him.
 Fry thinks of his mother and laments that they cannot give him what he really wants.

 That night, while asleep, Fry has a dream about his mother, and once more expresses his desire to speak with her.
 When a television sportscaster announces the results of the 2000 Rose Bowl, Fry is confused; since that game took place after he was frozen, it should be impossible for him to know the results.
 Nibbler appears, and reveals that this is not actually Fry's dream; it is one of his mother's, and is the gift that Nibbler spoke of.
 Fry asks if it is really her, and she replies that it is, telling him that she has dreamed of him often since his disappearance.
 When she asks him what he would like to talk about, he wordlessly embraces her with tears in his eyes.
-Back in the 21st century, Fry's mother dreams of her son with a smile on her face.
+Back in the 21st century, Fry's mother dreams of her son with a smile on her face, and admires a picture of him next to her bed.